commentatorboy/multitenancy-structure-api-excercise/README.md

 To see the different models and controllers check `app\Http\Controllers\TreeController.php` and `app\Models`

 ## Further Work
 Technically you could have made a NodeController that implemented the "addChild", "removeChild" etc., and then expose it to the REST api.
-But for simplicity, I have left that out.
+But for simplicity, it is all in TreeController.

+To implement the frontend I would

 Other things that could be worked on (that is outside of this scope):
 - Tree walk, to print the whole tree